abrahanalarcon/abrahanalarcon/README.md

     </a>
     </p>

- <p>This is one of my favorite projects, <strong>it is a kind of Atari game with two modules,</strong> I used a joystick, a speaker, and an LED matrix.
+ <p>This is one of my favorite projects, <strong>it is a kind of Pong game with two modules,</strong> I used a joystick, a speaker, and an LED matrix.
 This project was with <a href="https://www.st.com/en/development-tools/stm32cubeide.html" target="_blank">the stm32cubeide IDE</a></p>
     </div>
     </div>